 Registering for the Test

 Long before you can take the test that applies to your profession, you need to register for the test.
 This usually involves contacting the state department for your profession and filling out an application.
 Most states also ask that you pay a fee to take the licensing test.
 If you fail the exam, you’ll need to complete a new application and pay a new fee each time.
-School psychologists, teachers, nurses and other community workers may also need to take a background test as well.
+School psychologists, teachers, nurses and other community workers may also need to pass a background check as well.
 They need to go to the local police department, fill out a confirmation for a background test and submit their fingerprints for testing, as well as pay a small fee.

 Day of the Test

 Educational Testing Service, the company responsible for many of the state license exams, suggests that you double check the date and time of your test on the day that you take it.
 When you arrive at the testing center, you need to bring proof of your identity, but ETS has a long list of items that you cannot bring in the center, including a purse or backpack.